 The Commercial Property Assessed Clean Energy Loan (C-PACE) program provides commercial loans for businesses and nonprofits that want to invest in energy efficiency, renewables, and water conservation projects.
-The loans are paid back through a surcharge on the tax bill, which can provide favorable loan terms due to the strong position of a tax line should the property go to tax sale.
-The new program will allow commercial property owners to produce a new line of capita , create loans with up to 100% financing, and achieve a 20-year payback that can be cash flow positive from day one.
+The loans are paid back through a surcharge on the tax bill, which can provide favorable loan terms due to the strong position of a tax lien should the property go to tax sale.
+The new program will allow commercial property owners to produce a new line of capital, create loans with up to 100% financing, and achieve a 20-year payback that can be cash flow positive from day one.
 Even more so, clean energy projects will add to the value of the commercial asset and can improve tenant retention.

 Businesses with an interest in the program can call (443) 949-8505 or email email@example.com.
 The PACE website also includes program guidelines that specify program costs and other key elements.
 Additional information about the program can be found on the Frederick County Office of Economic Development website and on the Frederick County, Maryland Business Toolbox fact sheet.